Storm Highway by Dan Robinson

 2024 Q1 revenue of social media and television media outlets

 That's real - not hypothetical - money being made on content.
 All of that content comes from people like you and me posting videos and pictures.
 Even if something we post doesn't go viral, it's earning *some* revenue for the platform.
 If and when something we post does go viral, it starts earning significant money for the platform.
 A video that gets millions of views can generate thousands or even tens of thousands of dollars in advertising revenue.
 How do I know this?
 My videos earn this type of money when they go viral on my Youtube channel.
 Likewise, your videos do the same when they go viral.
 The platforms count on you not being aware of this because they're getting essentially a three, four or even five-figure donation from you when you post something that gets a lot of views.
-Social media companies take advantage of the fact that you are happy with the dopamine hit of watching all of those likes, shares, views and comments roll in while being unaware of all of the money being made from that process.
+Social media companies take advantage of the fact that you are happy watching all of those likes, shares, views and comments roll in while being unaware of all of the money being made from that process.

 That engagement metric bar below your post that shows all of the likes, shares, comments and views?
 It really should look like this: